 When in fact, my new friends today, please hear me.

-We know the way that was tried, and we know what works.
+We know the way that was tried and we know what works.

 And doing what works is what would like to see done.

-It's Dugarbasky filling in for Rush.
+It's Doug Grbansky filling in for Rush.

 I'll be right back.

-You know, ladies and gentlemen, so the the whole thing I've been talking about, the psyops that's been going on since the entire election cycle started.
+You know, ladies and gentlemen, so the whole thing I've been talking about, the psyops that's been going on since the entire election cycle started.

 Think about this.

-You had journalists, Kathleen Parker, headline story, are Republicans stupid.
+Kathleen Parker headline story, are Republicans stupid?

 And you saw this headline again and again during the debate cycle.